varunbkk/myportfolio_ecomsite/README.md

 - User registration
 - Order history (for registered users)
-- Enable guest users to place orders too, via the help of cookies
+- Enable guest users to place orders via the help of cookies

 ### Demo